 Mother Earth Farm is an 8-acre organic farm located in the beautiful Puyallup Valley.
-The farm distributes close to 100,000 pounds of fresh fruit, vegetables, and honey for distribution to local food banks and meal sites.
+The farm distributes more than 80,000 pounds of fresh fruit, vegetables, and herbs to Pierce County food banks and meal sites.
 Food from the farm is available to food banks within 24-hours of harvest.

 It would not be possible to provide this fresh food option to people in need without the help from volunteers.
 In the spring, volunteers at the farm assist with seeding, weeding, and irrigation.
 In the summer and fall, the focus is on weeding and harvesting.

 If you would like to learn more about volunteering at Mother Earth Farm or to register, please contact our Volunteer Coordinator at (253) 584-1040 or e-mail email@example.com.

 Fridays and Saturdays, April 30 – September 24, 2016

 Come out for one day a month or once a week!
 Helping hands are needed on most Fridays and Saturdays with a morning session (9:00 am – 12:00 pm) and an afternoon session (12:30 – 3:30 pm) available.

 Check out our Volunteer Calendar here to see what dates are available.

 2016 Special Events at the Farm